-These murals of historic downtown Memphis locations can be found on Florida St. beneath the underpass close to Loflin Yard (7 W Carolina Ave, Memphis, TN 38103).
+These murals of historic downtown Memphis locations can be found on Florida St. beneath the underpass close to Loflin Yard, 7 W Carolina Avenue.

-This can be located from the National Civil Rights Museum parking lot off Mulberry St. on the side of URock Photography building (136 GE Patterson Ave, Memphis, TN 38103).
+This can be located from the National Civil Rights Museum parking lot off Mulberry St. on the side of URock Photography building, 136 GE Patterson Avenue.

-This Van Gogh like mural is on Side wall of the Happy Mexican Downtown (385 S 2nd St, Memphis, TN 38103).
+This Van Gogh like mural is on the side wall of the Happy Mexican Downtown, 385 S 2nd Street.

 That’s How Strong My Love Is

-This mural painted by Kyle Taylor in 2014 and can be found at 375 South Third Street close to GE Patterson.
+This mural painted by Kyle Taylor in 2014 and is found at 375 South Third Street close to GE Patterson.

 This mural uses images inspired from Memphis, Eygpt and Memphis, Tennessee.
-The artist is unknown and it can be found next to the squirrel and raccoon grafitti on the corner of Talbot and S. Main St.
+The artist is unknown and it is found next to the squirrel and raccoon grafitti on the corner of Talbot and S. Main St.

 This mural is located on S. Main St. and E. Pontotoc Ave.
 The artist is George Hunt and was painted in 1983.

-This Millennium Media Label "M" mural can be found at 317 Madison Ave, Memphis, TN 38103 from the side parking lot where Madison Ave splits.
+This Millennium Media Label “M” mural is found at 317 Madison Avenue, from the side parking lot where Madison Ave splits.

 The work in the Edge is overhead, underfoot and omni-present as it pays homage to the neighborhood’s past while serving as creative placemaking for the future.
 There’s More to be Proud Of from Cat Pena hangs in the space above the most prominent intersection, Cedar Nordbye’s Maker’s Walk is literally carved into stone markers in the sidewalks, Anthony Lee and Kirsten Williams’ ulta hip auto murals decorate garage doors, while Lester Merriweather’s racing striped mural creates an east-facing welcome to the neighborhood.